PHenegan/PowerUp/README.md

 ## Eclipse Set Up ##
 1. Clone the project.
 This does not have to be in your Eclipse workspace.
 2. Double click `setup_eclipse.bat`.
 This will generate files all the Eclipse specific files for the project.
+Alternatively, you can run `./gradlew eclipse` in the project directory on either Powershell or a Linux shell.
 3. Open Eclipse.
 4. From the menu bar, click File > Import.
 5. From the drop-down menu, expand Gradle and click `Existing Gradle Projects`.